vinceskahan/home-pi-rebuild/roles/telegraf/README.md

 Role Variables
 --------------

-telegraf_arch = what architecture .deb file to download
+telegraf_arch:    what architecture .deb file to download
+telegraf_version: which version to download

 Howto
 -----